ngs-docs/2021-august-remote-computing/07-automation-scripting.Rmd

 What if you want to run multiple scripts at once, or you want to put your computer to sleep to check later without stopping analyses that take a long time to complete?

-There are 2 programs, `screen` and `tmux`, that allow you to create separate terminal screens that can continue to run in the background (as long as you don't turn your computer off!).
-If you're running these programs on the Farm, you can logout and even turn your computer off. :) We'll get back to these details in workshop 10.
+There are two programs, `screen` and `tmux`, that allow you to create separate terminal screens that can continue to run in the background (as long as you don't turn your computer off!).
+If you're running these programs on the Farm, you can logout and even turn your computer off. :) We'll get back to these details in workshop 10, [Executing large analyses on HPC clusters with slurm].
 These are a bit tricky to get used too, so we'll do a demo.

-Basic commands for `screen` and `tmux` below.
-They both have keyboard shortcuts as well ([screen cheat sheet](https://training.nih-cfde.org/en/latest/General-Tools/Cheat-Sheets/screen_cheatsheet.html)).
+Basic command-line commands for `screen` and `tmux` are listed below.
+They both have many keyboard shortcuts as well ([screen cheat sheet](https://training.nih-cfde.org/en/latest/General-Tools/Cheat-Sheets/screen_cheatsheet.html)).

 Description | screen | tmux
 --- | --- | ---